Reading a Golf Scorecard in 8 Easy Steps

 Getty Image License

 A golf scorecard packs a lot of information into a small, 6-by-8-inch card.
 Knowing the course difficulty, identifying the proper tees for your game, and pinpointing the easiest and most difficult holes at a glance can be a big help to your game, especially on a course that’s new to you.
-Here is what everything you’ll find on a scorecard means and how to use this information to your advantage.

 Not all golf scorecards are the same.
-Some scorecards have more details, some take full advantage of both sides of the card, and some are nothing more than a space for numbers.
-There are, however, certain facts you can expect to find on every scorecard.
+Some scorecards have more details, some take full advantage of both sides of the card, and some are nothing more than a table for numbers.

 standard golf scorecard